 Correctional officers allow medical, mental health, chemical dependency, and education staff visits.
 However, they are likely noncontact, including family and friendly visits.
-Prisoners also have phone call privileges of about
+Prisoners also have phone call privileges of about 30 minutes per month.

 So, when a high-security inmate goes on parole, the idea of transitioning back to society can be a mind-boggling experience.
 Inmates may face fears of coping with technological innovation, for example, and would need help.